fc-arny/leetcode/README.md

 ## How to start solving a problem
 1. One folder for one problem using `make generate FOLDER=01-hello-world`
-2. Copy function to generated FOLDER
+2. Copy function from Leetcode to generated FOLDER/FOLDER.go file
-3. Generate test using `gotests -all -w -prarallel FOLDER_NAME`
-4. Run tests `go test ./path/to/file/with/solution.go ./path/to/file/with/solution_test.go`
+3. Run tests `go test ./path/to/file/with/solution.go ./path/to/file/with/solution_test.go`

 ## Toolset